h12w/gspec/README.md

 ```
 go test -v
 ```
-Run only a failing test case (even an entry in the driven table):
+Run only a failing test case (even it is an entry in the driven table):
 ```
 go test -focus 1/1
 ```